-Icelander Thor Thorsteinsson has been working in Finland at Nordic Environment Finance Corporation (NEFCO) for the past eight years.
+Icelander Thor Thorsteinsson has been working in Finland at Nordic Environment Finance Corporation (NEFCO) for several years.
 As Senior Financial Manager he is in charge of all financial analyses in NEFCO projects as well as building up a portfolio of banks with which NEFCO provides results-based green financing, mainly in Eastern Europe.

 An MBA degree had always been a goal for Thorsteinsson, who received his bachelors degree in business administration from Reykjavik University back in 2003.
 He had in fact already started an MBA program in Iceland in 2008, but had to drop out upon joining NEFCO and moving to Finland.